FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 ## Running the Co-Simulation
 [back to contents](#table-of-contents)

-The rest of this tutorial assumes that you have installed FNCS2 and our versions of GridLAB-D and ns-3 i.e. all of the software mentioned above.
+The rest of this tutorial assumes that you have installed FNCS and our versions of GridLAB-D and ns-3 i.e. all of the software mentioned above.

 We will use the current directory of the tutorial as the working